Microsoft Education: Share OneDrive Files In Canvas

 Note: This guide assumes Microsoft Education has already been set up in your course.
 If not, follow the setup process to enable OneDrive file sharing in Canvas.

 The Microsoft Education tool allows instructors and students to add OneDrive content to Canvas without leaving the site.
-Use it to insert Word, PowerPoint, Excel, and other OneDrive files into Pages, Assignments, Discussions, and more.
-You can also enable collaboration or allow students to submit directly from their OneDrive accounts.
+Use it to insert Word, PowerPoint, Excel, and other OneDrive files into Pages, Assignments, Discussions, and more — with options to enable collaboration or allow students to submit directly from their OneDrive.

 Share OneDrive Files Using the Rich Content Editor